birmacher/mkdocs-test/docs/getting-started/your-first-app.md

 # Your First App

-Your first app - how to register it
+Your first app - how to register it.